Inspired Style: The Victorian

 - Charles Dietle House, San Francisco, California

 Point Fermin Lighthouse.
-Photo Credit: Elefuntboy Wikipedia Creative Commons
+Photo Credit: Elefuntboy

-Shingle: often found in coastal areas, Shingle-style homes are large and simple structures.
+Often found in coastal areas, Shingle-style homes are large and simple structures.
 These large and informal homes were typically built for the wealthy as summer vacation homes.
 The predominant feature on these homes is the use of wooden shingles as siding.

-Folk Victorian: a generic, vernacular Victorian Era style of architecture.
+A generic, vernacular Victorian Era style of architecture.
 These homes merged the American homestead and English cottage and were typically found in rural or country settings.
 These farmhouses combined functionality with ornamentation and many included wrap-around porches.

-Examples of Queen Anne architecture:
+Queen Anne

 - Carson Mansion, Eureka, California